Kit2345/NextStepNavigators/README.md

 Hackathon

+## Problem:
+To create a platform to help young people understand the jobs, identify which ones are right for them, and the next step they could take.

 Teck stack:

 - Next.js - allows severside rendering to have both our mock backend and front together in the same application